Quarantine Requirements At A Glance

 Brazil is currently open for international travellers and does not impose quarantine measures for arrivals.
 However, should travellers are tested positive for COVID-19, they will be subjected to a 14-day quarantine.
 Additionally, those exhibiting COVID-19 symptoms are recommended to self-quarantine for 15 days.

 Belize has reopened for international leisure travel from October 1.
 Download the Belize Health app and register on it 72 hours before arrival in Belize.
 A PCR test is recommended.
 If you aren’t carrying one, you will be tested at the airport (pay USD 50) and asked to stay in isolation at your hotel until results arrive.
-Only if you test positive, you will need to quarantine for 14 days there itself.
+Quarantine for 14 days required for all countries depending on the test results.
+Testing positive means you will need to quarantine for 14 days.
 All tourists receive a Safe Corridor “Welcome to Belize” wristband with stay being permitted only at accommodations with Gold Standard Certification.
 This means you may now only visit your hotel’s beachfront and take private tours offered by your hotel with minimum to no interactions with the locals.
 The rules are now slightly relaxed, so you may take your own decisions regarding car rentals on the island.
 Night curfew from 8pm to 5am starting on December 20th.

 Starting from October 1st, travellers eligible for entry into Colombia will need to provide a negative PCR test conducted no longer than 96 hours prior to departure to avoid quarantine.